-The system to be used for the web portal will consist of an Iowa State server to host the site itself with a SQLite database to house all of the login information and content to be used on the portal.
-Backend code will consist of python and the front end development will be in Javascript and Html.
+The system to be used for the web portal will consist of an lowa State Apache server that will host the site itself with a SQLite database to house all of the login information and content to be used in the portal.
+Backend code will consist of python and the front end development is developed in Javascript and Html.
 Ajax calls in the javascript will allow communication between the user interface and the backend.
+There is a user hierarchy that is used to determine who has access to different aspects of a page.
+These are levels consist of student, author, admin, and super admin.